haolian9/reveal.nvim/readme.md

+## why:
+* vifm is my true love on browsing and manipulating files:
+* the existed file browsers/managers in nvim world are not my type
+    * dirvish, fzf can not manipulate file
+    * nerdtree is written by vimscript, i dont kown vimscript
+    * for the others, well, i have not gave them a try

-## goals:
+## goals
+* vifm daemon
+* showing vifm via nvim's terminal+floatwin
 * opening files in nvim

-* browsering and manipulating files in vifm
+## non-goals
+* fancy TUI on nvim side
+* all the features of vifm.vim

 ## status: experimental, crash-prone
-* it uses ffi for FIFO nonblocking read/write
+* it uses ffi for FIFO nonblocking reads
-* there are some edge cases on vifm side that have not been covered properly
+* there are some uncovered edge cases on vifm side plugin

 ## prerequisites:
-* linux # due to the use of named pipe and `/`
+* linux
 * nvim 0.8.0
 * vifm 0.12.1

 ## setup
-* add this plugin via your nvim plugin manager
+* add this plugin to your nvim plugin manager
 * `$ make link-vifm-plugin`

 ## usage